-The council normally has 49 Councillors, also known as Members, from 24 wards within the district.
+The council has 49 Councillors (also known as Members) from 24 wards in the district.

-Following the District Council Elections on 6 May 2021, the council consists of 23 Conservative, 15 Labour & Co-operative and 11 Liberal Democrat Members.
+Following the District Council elections on 4 May 2023, the council consists of 19 Labour & Co-operative, 15 Conservative, and 15 Liberal Democrat Members.

 Duties of a councillor

 Councillors are elected by the community to represent the interests of local people to ensure the Council fulfils its duties and takes collective decisions which form the policy of the Council.
 The Council reflects the views of the majority of members, and they:

 - meet in various committees to discuss and agree major policies that determine how the services are run